Gautam-J/gautam-j.github.io/_posts/2022-07-29-machine-learning-101.md

 $$\Pr(A \mid B)=\frac{\Pr(B \mid A) \cdot \Pr(A)}{\Pr(B)}$$

-Naive Bayes model first looks at previous data, and estimates the probability of an email being spam, given the prior probability of occurence of words.
+Naive Bayes model first looks at previous data, and estimates the probability of an email being spam, given the prior probability of occurrence of words.
 For example, the model might come up with a rule such as if the mail contains the phrase "Congrats!" and "50% off", it will classify it as spam with a certain probability, say 0.8 or 80%.
 This depends on the prior probability that it calculated looking at